UgOrange/vArmor-doc/docs/introduction.md

 ## How vArmor works

 ### Architecture
-vArmor primarily consists of two components: the manager and the agent.
-The manager is responsible for responding to and managing policy objects, while the agent handles the management of enforcers and profiles on Nodes.
+vArmor primarily consists of two components: the Manager and the Agent.
+The Manager is responsible for responding to and managing policy objects, while the Agent handles the management of enforcers and profiles on Nodes.

 ![image](./img/architecture.png)

 ### Principle
-* The VarmorPolicy and VarmorClusterPolicy CRs serve as user interfaces.
+* The [VarmorPolicy](getting_started/usage_instructions#varmorpolicy) and [VarmorClusterPolicy](getting_started/usage_instructions#varmorclusterpolicy) CRs serve as user interfaces.
-* With VarmorPolicy or VarmorClusterPolicy objects, people can harden particular workloads and decide on which enforcers to use to implement them.
+* With VarmorPolicy or VarmorClusterPolicy objects, users can harden specific workloads and decide which enforcers and rules to use.
 * The ArmorProfile CR acts as an internal interface used for profile management.

 ![image](./img/principle.svg)

 When the Manager detects the creation event of a VarmorPolicy or VarmorClusterPolicy object, it generates a corresponding internal object called ArmorProfile.
 The Agent listens for and responds to this ArmorProfile object, processing the profiles and then reporting the status back to the Manager.
 When a user creates a workload, the APIServer sends the creation request to the Manager through the admission webhook.
 The Manager evaluates whether the workload should be hardened.
-If so, the manager mutates the workload by adding annotations and modifying the securityContext.
+If so, the Manager mutates the workload by adding annotations and modifying the securityContext.
 Finally, the workload's Pod will be scheduled to a Node, and the security context will be set when the container is created.

 ### The Enforcers
 vArmor abstracts AppArmor, BPF, and Seccomp as enforcers.
 The policy can use them individually or in combination to harden workloads, such as: AppArmorBPF, AppArmorSeccomp, AppArmorBPFSeccomp etc.